MattKevan/uxlift/_topic-categories/analytics.md

 ---
 title: Analytics
-intro: "Data used to draw conclusions about users: who they are, what they want and what they do."
+description: "Data used to draw conclusions about users: who they are, what they want and what they do."
 layout: listing
 ---